 Parasite Parking is an intervention in the public space that uses a multifunctional platform camouflaged as a parking space.
 The platform can adapt to its paved environment or easily transform to create space for various uses: as a living space, a stage, a café or simply into a conventional parking space.
 Parasite Parking is an uninvited guest on the spaces that should be available to all of us, and yet are currently occupied only by the steel bodies of modernity.

-Starting October 1st, Parasite Parking will test the limits of public space in Chicago, by occupying parking spaces in different neighborhoods.
+After having been in Chicago, Parasite Parking goes now to Berlin and will test the limits of public space by occupying parking spaces in different neighborhoods.
 Let us see how the host and the usual guests of these spaces will respond.